-Economics & Business Major
+Economics and Business Major

 Unlike many colleges, we allow students to integrate the two fields of economics and business into a single, unified major.
 Economics is the study of decision-making broadly, at the level of nation-states down to the individual level.
 By contrast, business classes at Cornell focus on managerial and financial decision-making.
 By emphasizing how decisions are made across many settings, this major prepares you not for one specific job, but for a career, for an entire lifetime of jobs.